 If you have an anxiety or panic disorder, you are probably acquainted with Xanax.
 Also known as Alprazolam, the drug was patented in 1971 and approved for distribution in the United States in 1981.
 Shortly after the release, though, people realized they could abuse this over-the-counter drug, and the regulations tightened.

 One of the reasons people abuse Xanax is because it provides a heightened sense of calm and induces relaxation.
-As a result, many companies include Xanax on random drug tests to ensure their employees are abusing the drug as a convenient coping mechanism.
-If you use Xanax, even with a prescription, here is everything you need to know about how it reflects when it shows up on a drug test.
+As a result, many companies include Xanax on random tests to ensure their employees are abusing the drug as a convenient coping mechanism.
+If you use Xanax, even with a prescription, here is everything you need to know about how it reflects when it shows up on a test.